Information about UCSD

 The College recognises that the views of students, individually and collectively, should inform the quality systems with the purpose of improving the student educational experience both for current and future cohorts.
 Student involvement in quality can have a positive influence on the deliver and development of any aspect of the student educational experience.
-The South Devon College Student Engagment Framework explains the many ways in which students can participate in quality enhancement and assurance, which includes, but is not restricted to representation of the student view through formal representation mechanisms.
+The HE Student Engagement strategy explains the many ways in which students can participate in quality enhancement and assurance, which includes, but is not restricted to representation of the student view through formal representation mechanisms.

 Partnerships with awarding bodies

-All qualifications for Higher Education are awarded by, and validated by the University of Plymouth.
+Some qualifications for Higher Education are awarded and validated by the University of Plymouth.
 More details about the University of Plymouth can be found on this page.
 With a mission to ‘advance knowledge and transform lives through education and research’, Plymouth University is among the emerging global elite of modern higher education institutions.
 Ranked in the top 300 universities in the world (and the number one post-1992 universities in the UK) by Times Higher Education, Plymouth is distinguished by its ‘off-the-curve’ approach, combining world-class research and teaching with a commitment to widening participation and social inclusion.